-As of March 31, 2022, the Company had not commenced any operations.
-All activity for the period from March 17, 2021 (inception) through March 31, 2022 relates to the Company's formation and the initial public offering ("Initial Public Offering"), which is described below.
+As of June 30, 2022, the Company had not commenced any operations.
+All activity for the period from March 17, 2021, and consummation of its initial Business Combination (inception) through June 30, 2022 relates to the Company's formation, initial public offering ("Initial Public Offering"), which is described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.